top of page

 IOS currently has over 200 students and 13 staff.
 They’ve expanded their experience greatly having taken advantage of opportunities to become involved in uncharted waters, including occasional theater and art opportunities.
 IOS also had the privilege of joining the Farmington Chamber of Commerce in April of 2015.
 IOS is continuing to expand, purposed to be the advocate for each artist that walks through our door, and has been recognized as "Best Music Lessons in NWA" multiple times.

 The True Meaning of Learning to Play by Ear

 After graduating from the University of Arkansas in 2007 with a Psychology Degree, Jacob Paul worked in mental health, specifically with kids who were experiencing social and emotional struggles.
 Although it was very rewarding, Jacob had the desire to spend more time teaching guitar, piano, bass, and mandolin, and via word of mouth he was able to establish that desire as a part-time gig.
-Desiring to help children and young adults develop a life skill of music, Jacob was soon convinced that teaching music was an excellent way to build relationships and mentor youth and be a positive influence in their lives.
+Desiring to help children and adults develop a life skill of music, Jacob was soon convinced that teaching music was an excellent way to build relationships and mentor youth and be a positive influence in their lives.